yast/yast-storage-ng/doc/boot-requirements.md

 			- **requires /boot and PReP partitions**
 		- if there is already a PReP partition in the disk
 			- **requires only a /boot partition**
+	- with an encrypted proposal
+		- if there are no PReP partitions
+			- **requires /boot and PReP partitions**
+		- if the existent PReP partition is not in the target disk
+			- **requires /boot and PReP partitions**
+		- if there is already a PReP partition in the disk
+			- **requires only a /boot partition**
 - in bare metal (PowerNV)
 	- with a partitions-based proposal
 		- **does not require any particular volume**
 	- with a LVM-based proposal
+		- **requires only a /boot partition**
+	- with an encrypted proposal
 		- **requires only a /boot partition**
 - when proposing a boot partition
 	- **requires /boot to be ext4 with at least 100 MiB**